 Residence and requirement of domicile

 Article 5(1) of the Reception Decree clarifies that the obligation to inform the police of the domicile or residence is fulfilled by the applicant by means of a declaration, to be made at the moment of the application for international protection and that the address of the reception centres and pre-removal detention centres (CPR) are to be considered the place of residence of asylum applicants who effectively live in these centres.
 Article 4(4) of the Reception Decree also states that access to reception conditions and the issuance of the residence permit are not subject to additional requirements to those expressly stated by the Decree itself.

 With these two provisions, the Decree has made it clear that the unavailability of a domicile shall not be a barrier to access international protection.
-Nevertheless, still in 2019 Questure denied access to the procedure for lack of proof of domicile e.g. lease contract, declaration of hospitality including the identity document of the host person.
+Nevertheless, in 2021, Questure continued denying access to the procedure in some occasions for lack of proof of domicile e.g. lease contract, declaration of hospitality including the identity document of the host person.
 This was the case for instance in Lazio (Rome), Campania (Naples), Friuli-Venezia Giulia (Pordenone), Sicily (Palermo, Syracuse), Sardinia (Cagliari), Piedmont (Novara) and Lombardy (Milan).

 The Questura of Pordenone, Friuli-Venezia Giulia denied access to the procedure from December 2017 to February 2018 to asylum seekers who could not prove a domicile in the region.
 Following ASGI intervention, the Questura allowed four people to seek asylum on 21 February 2018.
 However, after a few months, it denied again access to persons who could not prove a domicile and only accepted asylum applications from persons sent by the Government (transferred from the ports of disembarkation or, according to agreements between prefectures, transferred from places where the numbers were too high).